GluuFederation/docs-gg-prod/docs/source/plugin/gluu-uma-auth-pep.md

 }'
 ```

-Above example is passing `route` property which will add plugin for route level.
+The above example is passing `route` property which will add the plugin for route level.

 | Request | For |
 |---------|-----|